stefancrain/infra/README.md

 # Router - NOT FOR RELEASE

-A test harness for deploying VyOS Stable Route and Ubuntu instances in AWS.
+A test harness for deploying a small cluster of VyOS _stable_ routers and Ubuntu testing instances in AWS.

 ## WHY?